 - 5.41 The Strategic Economic Plan of the Lancashire Local Enterprise Partnership was published in 2014 and covers the period up to 2025.
 It identified the primary growth sectors for the area which related to the Aerospace, Automotive and Energy industries.
-The Strategy covers the whole county, rather than just the HMA. - 5.42 The Lancashire Enterprise Zone is one of the LEP's Priorities that focuses mainly on the above growth sectors.
-The Enterprise Zone is one of 24 nationwide and is promoted as a centre of excellence for high technology manufacturing.
-Two locations both BAE Systems' sites are the heart of the Zone, namely Samlesbury (72 Ha) and Warton (75 Ha) Aerodromes.
-The first new occupiers moved onto the EZ sites in 2015. - 5.43 Samlesbury Aerodrome lies within South Ribble boundary, located near M6/A59 Junction while Warton is within the Borough of Fylde; though both the sites are in proximity to the HMA and it is recognised that both influences the local economy of HMA.
-Aerospace is really strong in the area as businesses based in Lancashire Enterprise Zone have unrivalled opportunities to benefit from the hi-tech supply chain created by Britain's next-generation combat aircraft (the Lockheed Martin F-35) which will be built at BAE Systems' Samlesbury and Warton facilities over the next 25 years. - 5.44 The presence of BAE Systems has attracted strong regional supply chains in many areas ranging from design, testing and manufacturing, to repair and maintenance.
-In Lancashire alone, BAE Systems contracts with 500 companies in the supply chain, generating revenue of £300m a year. - 5.45 According to the Strategic Economic Plan there are 28,000 people employed in the aerospace industry within Lancashire.
-This represents the single largest concentration of aerospace activity in the UK, while North West England is rated as the fourth-largest aerospace cluster globally. - 5.46 The Automotive sector also has an important base in Lancashire with a workforce of over 3,500 according to the LEP Strategic Economic Plan.
+The Strategy covers the whole county, rather than just the HMA. - 5.42 Lancashire now has three Enterprise Zones located over 4 sites.
+Two of those sites, Samlesbury (72 Ha) and Warton (75 Ha) Aerodromes comprise the Lancashire Enterprise Zone with the other two Enterprise Zones outside of the study area.
+Samlesbury Aerodrome lies within South Ribble boundary, located near M6/A59 Junction while Warton is within the Borough of Fylde; though both the sites are in proximity to the HMA and it is recognised that both influences the local economy of HMA. - 5.43 The first new occupiers moved onto the Lancashire Enterprise Zone in 2015 and one of the LEP's priorities is that these Enterprise Zones focus mainly on the above growth sectors.
+The Enterprise Zone is also promoted as a centre of excellence for high technology manufacturing. - 5.44 Aerospace is very strong in the area as businesses based in the Lancashire Enterprise Zone have unrivalled opportunities to benefit from the hi-tech supply chain created by Britain's next-generation combat aircraft (the Lockheed Martin F-35) which will be built at BAE Systems' Samlesbury and Warton facilities (which are located outside of the EZ) over the next 25 years. - 5.45 The presence of BAE Systems has attracted strong regional supply chains in many areas ranging from design, testing and manufacturing, to repair and maintenance.
+In Lancashire alone, BAE Systems contracts with 500 companies in the supply chain, generating revenue of £300m a year. - 5.46 According to the Strategic Economic Plan there are 28,000 people employed in the aerospace industry within Lancashire.
+This represents the single largest concentration of aerospace activity in the UK, while North West England is rated as the fourth-largest aerospace cluster globally. - 5.47 The Automotive sector also has an important base in Lancashire with a workforce of over 3,500 according to the LEP Strategic Economic Plan.
 Companies such as PACCAR (Leyland Trucks) Piolax which is located within the HMA, whilst Sanko-Gosei, Erlson, Futaba-Tenneco and TRW Automotive are key occupiers in Lancashire.
-There is again a strong supply chain, with the majority of the businesses focusing on the supply of high value parts to UK and European Original Equipment Manufacturers (OEMs) a key Lancashire capability which the UK as a whole is seeking to grow.
+There is again a strong supply chain, with the majority of the businesses focusing on the supply of high value parts to UK and European Original Equipment Manufacturers (OEMs) - a key Lancashire capability which the UK as a whole is seeking to grow.
 Moreover Lancashire hosts a variety of companies involved in testing automobile including Torotrak, Clean Air Power and Scorpion Automotive.